 In 2009, I moved with my family to Toronto.
 I had never experienced North American yoga culture before, and it was eye opening to say the least.
 But I recognised the great benefits that would come from teaching in a city with endless opportunities to refine my practice of yoga.

-I was welcomed into my new home base at 889 Yoga, and stepped into a busy role as Yoga Community Leader, I oversaw the programming and operations of three beautiful studio locations, and managed a schedule with over 120 classes per week, and a roster of 25 teachers.
-In 2011 I designed and launched the Living Yoga Program, a 200 hour teachers certification program that I headed until early 2017.
+I was welcomed into my new home base at 889 Yoga, and stepped into a busy managerial role whereby I oversaw the programming and operations of three beautiful studio locations, and managed a schedule with over 120 classes per week.
+In 2011 I designed and launched the Living Yoga Program, a 200 hour teachers certification program that I headed until my resignation in 2017.

 I've been lucky enough to travel and immerse myself in deep periods of study with many of the worlds best teachers.
-Im very grateful for the incredible Toronto based teachers who who nurture me and know me on a more personal level, and support me on a regular basis through asana practice, mentorship and guidance.
+I'm very grateful for the incredible Toronto based teachers who who nurture me and know me on a more personal level, and support me on a regular basis through asana practice, mentorship and guidance.
 Most of the teachers I love are not so well known, just quietly teaching and living the practice without drawing much attention to themselves.
-Currently I teach at Yoga Space, Downward Dog and Octopus Garden and am faculty on the Yoga Detour teacher training program.

 It's a blessing to be fortunate enough to share the teachings of yoga to people around the world, one that I do not take for granted.
 Love and light to each and every one of you on your unique path...